emirtarik/nlp-kindle/README.md

 # NLP Text Classification - Kindle book reviews

-#### Author: Emir Tarık DAKIN
+#### Author: *Emir Tarık DAKIN*

 ## Introduction
 This project aims to classify book reviews from Amazon Kindle Store category based on their ratings.
 The project starts by giving a brief description of the data and then moves on to some Machine Learning algorithms.
 After taking a general overlook with the help of Lazy Classifier, a selection of these algorithms are optimized.
 Finally, an LSTM model is implemented and the results are compared.

 ## Dataset
 The data is a small subset of 12,000 book reviews from Amazon's Kindle Store category, which can be found [here](https://www.kaggle.com/meetnagadia/amazon-kindle-book-review-for-sentiment-analysis).
 The dataset originally consists of a body of text `reviewText`, a summary (or the title) of the review `summary` and a `rating` variable that ranges from 1 to 5 (stars).
-The `rating` variable is used to create the `score`, which ranges from 1 to 3 (respectively: negative, neutral and positive).
+The `rating` variable is used to create the `score`, which ranges from 1 to 3 (respectively: *negative*, *neutral* and *positive*).
 A sample of the processed dataset can be found below.

   |       | reviewText                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |   rating |   score |